ankit-jn/terraform-aws-examples/aws-devops/pipeline-terraform/README.md

 ## ARJ-Stack: Terraform AWS -> AWS DevOps Example: CodePipeline for SAM Deployment

-This Example configuration is a demonstration of [Module: Terraform AWS DevOps](https://github.com/arjstack/terraform-aws-devops) utilization to create This create Pipeline for Terraform managed Infrastructure deployment.
+This Example configuration is a demonstration of [Module: Terraform AWS DevOps](https://github.com/arjstack/terraform-aws-devops) utilization to create Pipeline for Terraform managed Infrastructure deployment.

 ### How to use?
 This project has the following components: